lxmcf/virgil-deprecated/README.md

 ---

-Virgil can be built in many ways, as a subprject, a static library or a shared library, please see the example ways of building the library and installing system wide:
+Virgil can be built in many ways, as a subprject, a static library or a shared library.
+It is recommended to use Virgil as a static library if you are not using [Flatpak](https://www.flatpak.org/).
+Please see the example ways of building the library and installing system wide:

 ```bash
 # Static library